ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 One approach to realize the one-round communication is to define a new media type to contain both objects, but this violates modular design.
-This document uses standard-conforming usage of `multipart/related` media type defined in
-{{RFC2387}} to elegantly combine the objects.
+This document follows the standard-conforming usage of `multipart/related` media type defined in {{RFC2387}} to elegantly combine the objects.
 Path Vectors are encoded as a Cost Map or an Endpoint Cost Map, and the Property Map is encoded as a Unified Propert Map.
 They are encapsulated as parts of a multipart message.
 The modular composition allows ALTO servers and clients to reuse the data models of the existing information resources.
 Specifically, this document addresses the